 Kauffman was an excellent painter and did many Georgian interior medallions and other paintings — and is, in my opinion, quite underrated.

-Carlton House Desk – the original was supposedly designed for the Prince of Wales by George Hepplewhite.
+Above, a Carlton House Desk – the original was supposedly designed for the Prince of Wales by George Hepplewhite.

 Portrait of Elizabeth Murray and Dido Bell, cousins, once attributed to Johann Zoffany, but currently unattributed; the version hanging at Kenwood is a copy of the original, which can be seen in Scone Palace, Perthshire, Scotland.
 This painting of Lord Mansfield’s wards has long fascinated art experts and social commentators.
 Dido Bell was the subject of a 2013 film exploring her life and times.